AndrewSigorskih/RNAChrom_ALLvsALL_data_processing/README.md

 * "input_dir" : string.
 Required.
 Path to directory with input DNA and RNA files.
 * "output_dir" : string.
 Required.
 Path to directory to store results in.
 Will be created if doesnt exist.
 * "keep" : non-empty array of strings.
 Should contain names of steps that will have their results saved into "output_dir".
+    Supported values (can be listed in any order): ["dedup", "rsites", "trim", "hisat", "bam", "bed", "contacts"].
 * "cpus" : int > 0.
 Number of tasks to run simultaneously on each step.
 Default is 1.

 Most of the steps require several options, that are grouped into corresponding sub-configs: